Rose McGowan Criticizes Natalie Portman’s Oscars 2020 Cape: “Fake Support of Women”

 In a post on Facebook, Rose McGowan attacks Natalie Portman‘s choice to embroider the names of all the female directors who weren’t nominated for Academy Awards onto her cape at the 2020 Oscars.

 One of the presenters at the 2020 Academy Awards, Natalie donned a black and gold Christian Dior Spring 2020 Haute Couture dress with a cape featuring the names of directors Lorene Scafaria (“Hustlers”), Lulu Wang (“The Farewell”), Greta Gerwig (“Little Women”), Marielle Heller (“A Beautiful Day in the Neighborhood”), Melina Matsoukas (“Queen & Slim”), Alma Har’el (“Honey Boy”), Céline Sciamma (“Portrait of a Lady on Fire”) and Mati Diop (“Atlantics”).
-She was joined by her husband Benjamin Millepied.
+Her husband, Benjamin Millepied, joined her.

-The 38-year-old Black Swan actress completed her look with a Cartier High Jewelry ring set with a yellow diamond, diamonds, black lacquer and yellow gold from the Coloratura High Jewelry Collection collection and Clash de Cartier earrings in pink gold and diamonds.
+The Black Swan actress completed her look with a Cartier High Jewelry ring set with a yellow diamond, diamonds, black lacquer, and yellow gold from the Coloratura High Jewelry Collection, as well as Clash de Cartier earrings in pink gold and diamonds.

 “I find Portman’s type of activism deeply offensive to those of us who actually do the work.
 I’m not writing this out of bitterness, I am writing out of disgust.
 I just want her and other actresses to walk the walk,” Rose McGowan wrote in a post on Facebook.